PHX2600/The-Archive/forum/Meeting Discussions/1570 - New Location...Again.md

 If we still have some good candidates that haven't turned into dead ends, maybe we can have an after meeting field trip.
 We have done this a few times before:

-When we used to meet at the AZ Mills food court, security saw our laptops out and told us that we couldn't &quot;do business&quot; in the food court.
+When we used to meet at the AZ Mills food court, security saw our laptops out and told us that we couldn't "do business" in the food court.
 We started meeting at Borders in the Biltmore that very same day.

 When we started to get a little tired of meeting at Nicks Pizza, some of us scoped out Counter Culture right after the meeting; this is where we met the next month.